 Douglas City Elementary School is a one-school district in Trinity County, California encompassing an area of 125 square miles.
 The area served is composed of the residences in and around the small community of Douglas City.
-There are approximately 161 students in grades TK-8.
+There are approximately 162 students in grades TK-8.
 The student population is limited in its racial diversity.
-Currently, 5% of our population are English Language Learner students.
-Approximately 13% of the student population participates in the resource Special Education Program.
+Currently, 6% of our population are English Language Learner students.
+Approximately 14% of the student population participates in the resource Special Education Program.
 The Trinity County Office of Education's (TCOE) special education department provides quality, meaningful, and relevant educational support for students with disabilities.
 Special education programs meet the needs of students from various categories of disability through a collaborative model between our school and TCOE.
 This collaborative model includes support services, professional development, and communities of practice.

 The school offers a well rounded education for all students.
 The school is staffed by a superintendent/principal, two administrative secretaries, business manager, nine regular classroom teachers, special education teacher, computer teacher, and P.E. teacher who are 100% appropriately assigned and fully credentialed.
-In addition, we staff a music/dance aide, art aide, Spanish aide, nine teacher aides, special education aide, two bus drivers, custodian, maintenance/transportation supervisor, cook, and cook assistant.
-After School staff includes site coordinator and five instructional assistants.
+In addition, we staff a music/dance aide, art aide, Spanish aide, nine teacher aides, special education aide, two bus drivers, two custodians, maintenance/transportation supervisor, cook, and cook assistant.
+After School staff includes site coordinator and six instructional assistants.
 The administrative team works cooperatively with each other, the school board, the staff, and parents to insure a positive environment.

-All teachers in the LEA are appropriately assigned and fully credentialed with one teacher participating in induction activities to clear her credential.
+All teachers in the LEA are appropriately assigned and fully credentialed.
 Every student has sufficient access to the necessary standards-aligned instructional materials.